mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

 ### 10.3 Common UI design patterns

-Learning outcome: Students should have an idea of what design patterns are, and the common patterns they’ll come across on the web, for example:
+Learning outcome: Students should have an idea of what design patterns are, and the common patterns they'll come across on the web, for example:

 - Dark mode